BrutusBondBTC/nostr_keys/README.md

  1)  To get in the console, press Ctrl + Shift + J
+ 2)
-  2) Copy and paste the above code
+  2) Copy and paste the code in the javascript file.(comments not necessary)

   3) Replace the 12 seed with your own seed words